voidumbrella/JoyousSpring/README.md

 2. Download the [latest release](https://github.com/nh6574/JoyousSpring/releases)
 3. Extract the zip file into it's own folder inside your Balatro mods folder (%appdata%\Balatro\Mods)

+Make sure to check the Glossary and the Config in Main Menu > Mods > JoyousSpring

 Has compatibility with [JokerDisplay](https://github.com/nh6574/JokerDisplay) version >1.8.2

 ## Known Issues and future ideas